guardomayas/Lab_Notes/Rig Set up.md

     - Set C at 0
 - Allignment cross: focused at the bottom of the dish!
     - Change filter (NDF) if neeeded
+    - In rig B: the allignment cross is of around -40 to -50 in the condenser.
+If you focus it there, is going to look sharper.
 ## 3. Electrode
 - Base position:
-    - Set 10x objective at 7000
+    - Set 60x objective at 7000
     - Put the electrode and find it.
 Set everything at 0-
     - Go to 3000 on Z and focus the electrode.
+Set that as home in.
 Turn into *approach mode* and go to 0 in Z. Set home out in that position.

 ## 4. Software
 - Lin lab: electrodes